hashgraph/hedera-services/hedera-node/docs/system-accounts-operations.md

      - fail, if the address is a contract, and we are **not** using the correct ABI.
    - **Hedera:** success with no op.

 _Please note that the expected behavior above is valid considering there is no `value` passed.
-If there is `value`, this falls in the next section._
+If there is `value`, this falls in the next section ("Transfer and send operations")._

 | Address                            | Calls in Ethereum (ABI)                                                                                                                                                            | Calls in Hedera (ABI)                                                                                        |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|